-River Brass will be forming the River Brass Youth Band in January of 2019.
-The ensemble will be open to any brass and percussion students who are currently in grades 7-12 (this includes seniors who will be graduating in May) and will be free to participate in.
+River Brass officially launched the River Brass Youth Band in January of 2019.
+The ensemble is open to any brass and percussion students who are currently in grades 7-12 (this includes seniors who will be graduating in May) and will be free to participate in.
 Starting in January 2020, we will have a middle school band and a high school band.
 For a description of instrumentation, continue reading after the form below.